-Dual degree MPH students have three consecutive trimesters, including the trimester in which they registered for PBH 613 LPHT Capstone-ILE 1, to enroll in PBH 614 LPHT Capstone-ILE 2 and present at the C-ILE Symposium.
-They then have two additional trimesters after PBH 614 LPHT Capstone-ILE 2 to submit their C-ILE manuscripts.
-Generally, dual degree MPH students register for PBH 613 in the fall trimester and then register for PBH 614 in the summer trimester.
-At the end of the summer trimester, the students present their C-ILEs.
-Dual degree MPH students submit their C-ILE manuscripts before the end of the spring trimester of the following year.
+Dual degree MPH students have three consecutive semesters, including the semester in which they registered for PBH 613 LPHT Capstone-ILE 1, to enroll in PBH 614 LPHT Capstone-ILE 2 and present at the C-ILE Symposium.
+They then have two additional semesters after PBH 614 LPHT Capstone-ILE 2 to submit their C-ILE manuscripts.
+Generally, dual degree MPH students register for PBH 613 in the fall semester and then register for PBH 614 in the summer semester.
+At the end of the summer semester, the students present their C-ILEs.
+Dual degree MPH students submit their C-ILE manuscripts before the end of the spring semester of the following year.

-If the C-ILE is not completed (i.e. student has not registered for PBH 614, presented, turned in their final manuscript, and submitted all other assignments, as outlined in the course syllabus) by the end of the fifth trimester, the student is at risk of being withdrawn from the program.
-If a student is withdrawn from the program, they will be able to request reinstatement within two years of withdrawal, or can reapply beyond that, but will be subject to all admissions considerations and program curricular requirements in place at that time (see Student Handbook).
+If the C-ILE is not completed (i.e. student has not registered for PBH 614, presented, turned in their final manuscript, and submitted all other assignments, as outlined in the course syllabus) by the end of the fifth semester, the student is at risk of being withdrawn from the program.
+If a student is withdrawn from the program, they will be able to request reinstatement within two years of withdrawal, or can reapply beyond that, but will be subject to all admissions considerations and program curricular requirements in place at that time (see Handbooks & Forms on Student Resources).

-MPH LEAP
+MPH Accelerated

-MPH LEAP students register for PBH 611 LEAP Capstone-ILE 1 in the spring trimester and PBH 612 LEAP Capstone-ILE 2 in the summer trimester.
-LEAP students present their C-ILE during the LEAP C-ILE Symposium in June.
-LEAP students who do not successfully complete either PBH 611 or PBH 612 in a timely manner may not be eligible to graduate at the end of the academic year as expected.
+MPH Accelerated students register for PBH 611 Accelerated Capstone-ILE 1 in the spring semester and PBH 612 Accelerated Capstone-ILE 2 in the summer semester.
+Accelerated students present their C-ILE during the Accelerated C-ILE Symposium in June.
+Accelerated students who do not successfully complete either PBH 611 or PBH 612 in a timely manner may not be eligible to graduate at the end of the academic year as expected.